Want the perfect workout program?Take Quiz

 You will often hear of two kinds of “bulks” - clean bulks and dirty bulks.

 Clean bulks are generally slower and the goal is to minimize fat gain as you build muscle.
+With clean bulks, you prioritize healthy bulking foods and just enough of a calorie surplus to add some muscle.

 Dirty bulks essentially involve eating whatever you want in order to gain muscle, with no concern for putting on fat along with it.
+Dirty bulks make it easy to enjoy a gigantic stack of high protein French toast, no calorie counting required.

 Needless to say, a clean bulk is the ideal bulk.
 Like cutting is about losing fat while minimizing muscle loss, the real purpose of bulking is to maximize muscle while minimizing fat gain.